Andrekukshinov/contribution_mjs/goal/if/if_theory.md

 This means the following: if the value eqauls to 1, 2, 12 => execute that block of code (it's common for all of that cases) and it's the same for all the rest options.

+####tasks
+1. make it compile(miss default)
+2. make correct output (remove break)
+3. rewrite with switch
+4. Program to find the maximum between three numbers.
+Using the switch statement.
+5. Program to check whether a year is a leap year or not.

 So what should happen if we do not set break to any of the statements? (self exploring section).

 ####What was new in further java versions with switch